Advance Notice of Proposed Rulemaking: State Guidelines for Greenhouse Gas Emissions From Existing Power Plants

 Legal issue: The ANPRM’s “on-site measures only” approach is predicated on the Trump Administration’s assertion in the repeal notice that EPA lacked legal authority to issue the CPP on grounds that its reduction levels are based on measures beyond those that can be applied at an individual power plant.
 This legal issue already has been fully briefed and argued before the U.S. Court of Appeals for the D.C.
 Circuit.
 However, the Trump Administration has repeatedly asked the court not to issue a decision as it takes executive action, and so far, the court has complied.

-The ANPRM does not ask for comment on its legal view in this notice.
+The ANPRM did not ask for comment on its legal view in this notice.
 Rather, the notice takes the Administration view as a given and invites comments on what measures at an individual source or power plant constitute the best system of emissions reduction (BSER) upon which emissions standards should be set.

 Federal and state roles: The ANPRM also raises the idea of reducing or eliminating EPA’s role, and increasing states’ role, in determining the level of reduction that state standards for existing power plants must achieve.